Roots of characteristic polynomials and intersection points of line arrangements: Preliminaries

 \begin{theorem}[Factorization theorem, \cite{T1}] Let $\A$ be a free affine line arrangement with $\exp_0(\A)=(d_1,d_2)$.
 Then $\chi(\A,t)=(t-d_1)(t-d_2)$. \end{theorem}

 \begin{theorem}[\cite{Z}] If $\A$ is a free affine line arrangement with $\exp_0(\A)=(a,b)$, then its Ziegler restriction $(\A'',m)$ is free with $\exp(\A'',m)=(a,b)$. \end{theorem}

 The statements of Corollary \ref{ptc} and Theorem \ref{addition} are similar, and it is easy to see that the former is a generalization of the latter.
-The next two results are originally for line arrangements.
+The next two results are specialized ones for line arrangements.
 The first one is originally in \cite{WY}.

 \begin{lemma}[\cite{AN}, Lemma 4.2, Lemma 4.3] Let $\A$ be a central line arrangement and $m,m'$ be multiplicities on $\A$ such that $|m|=|m'|+1$ and $m(H) \ge m'(H)$ for any $H \in \A$.
 If $\exp(\A,m')=(d_1,d_2)$, then $\exp(\A,m)=(d_1+1,d_2)$ or $(d_1,d_2+1)$. \end{lemma}